PPKFS/haskell-roguelike-tutorial/part2.md

           _ -> return ()
 ```

-All we need to do now is to look ahead at the tile we plan to move to and see if it's walkable; if it is, then we use a pattern guard to simplify `if walkable t then...`
+All we need to do now is to look ahead at the tile we plan to move to and see if it's walkable; if it is, then we use a pattern guard to simplify `if walkable t then...`.

+Yeah, having to write out `modify (\worldState -> worldState ...)` every time is getting kind of annoying and it's only going to get more annoying later.
+We'll rip that plaster off in the second half of the next part.

 # Wrapping up

+This was a pretty hefty part, but we covered a lot of cool stuff.
+It's also probably going to be the last longform part for a while - I'm realising that if I ever want to finish this, I'm going to need to write less than 3000+ words (excluding code samples!) for every single post.
+I'll try to avoid dumping code and going "well it's obvious"!

+The code is available at the accompaying GitHub repo [here](https://github.com/PPKFS/roguelike-tutorial-parts/).

+Hopefully this was understandable - any feedback is greatly appreciated.
+You can find me on the various functional programming/roguelike Discords as `ppkfs` and on Bluesky as `@ppkfs.bsky.social`.

+Feedback is greatly appreciated!
+Feel free to reach out with any questions or suggestions.

+Part 3 will be in 2 parts and we'll cover project architecture kinda stuff and finally present a solution to the annoyance of nested record updates.
+Should be up soon!